lakash22/codeassessment/README.md

 ### Test case Run

-To run the integration tests, please start the application and run below command
+To run the integration tests, please start the application using below command and run test

 ```
+mvn spring-boot:run
 mvn integration-test
 ```